realitymediabook/realitymediabook.github.io/_chapters/chapter01.md

 syntaxHighlighter: no
 ---

-AR and VR have a history that dates back at least to the 1960s (and in some sense much earlier).
-They are the latest in a lineage of <a href="chapter02.html"> reality media</a>.
-But they spent decades in the labs of computer scientists or were used for specialized and expensive applications by the military.
-As widely available consumer technologies, both are a little more than a decade old.
-Smart phones and inexpensive headsets such as the Oculus Quest are turning them into platforms for a variety of media genres.
+The history of AR and VR dates back at least to the 1960s (and in some sense much earlier).
+AR and VR are the latest in a lineage of <a href="chapter02.html"> reality media</a>.
+They spent decades in the labs of computer scientists or were used for specialized and expensive applications by the military.
+It was only about a decade ago that they became widely available consumer technologies.
+Smart phones brought a kind of AR to millions of user, and inexpensive headsets such as the Oculus Quest introduced gamers and others to VR.

-As we argue in the printed book, AR and VR, like all reality media, enter into our media culture through the process of remediation.
+As we argue in <i>Reality Media</i>, AR and VR, like all reality media, enter into our media culture through the process of remediation.